Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Class of Specifications

 Finite words $\sigma(\tilde{\textbf{q}})$ corresponding to $\tilde{\textbf{q}} \in \mathcal{R}^p$ are obtained as

 \end{example}

-We now propose a systematic procedure utilizing CBC to obtain a suitable control policy while computing (preferably minimizing) the upper bound on the probability that interconnected dt-SCS $\mathfrak{S}$ satisfies the specification expressed by DRA $\mathcal{A}^c$.
-This in turn ensures that we preferably maximize the probability that the interconnected dt-SCS $\mathfrak{S}$ satisfies the original specification represented by the DSA $\mathcal{A}$.
-To do this, we first consider all the elements in the set $\mathcal{P}(\mathcal{A}^c)$, each of which characterizes a reachability task.
-We compute upper bounds for these individual problems, and then combine them to obtain an overall upper bound on the probability of satisfaction of the specification given by $\mathcal{A}^c$.
+We now propose a systematic procedure utilizing CBC to obtain a suitable control policy while computing (preferably maximizing) the lower bound on the probability that interconnected dt-SCS $\mathfrak{S}$ satisfies the specification expressed by the DSA $\mathcal{A}$.
+To do this, we first consider all the elements in the set $\mathcal{P}(\mathcal{A})$, each of which characterizes a safety task.
+We the compute the upper bound on the probability that these safety tasks are violated, and then combine them to obtain an overall lower bound on the probability of the satisfaction of the specification given by $\mathcal{A}$.

-As a direct consequence of Theorem \ref{probability_bounds}, we propose the following lemma to obtain CBC and upper bounds on probabilities of satisfying these reachability tasks.
+As a direct consequence of Theorem \ref{probability_bounds}, we propose the following lemma to obtain CBC and upper bounds on probabilities of violating these safety tasks.